 October 30, 2019

-My simplest Last Will and Testament is currently about 15 pages long.
+My simplest Last Will and Testament is currently about 6 pages long.
+My next most complicated Last Will and Testament comes in at about 20 pages.
 Admittedly, this can be a lot of pages for a client to read through.
 And a large portion of the Last Will is filled with legal terms and phrases that do not make for the best leisure reading.
 So why does your “simple Last Will” have to be so long and complex?
 I see two major reasons why this is the case.

 Firstly, when I draft a Last Will for a Client, I am thinking about what will happen to the estate and estate beneficiaries if the unexpected happens.
 If we could all be certain that our estates will be administered exactly according to plan, perhaps the Last Will could be simpler and shorter.